d2si-oss/contributing-guidelines/README.md

 responsible of the contributing workflow like answering issues, reviewing and merging pull requests, etc.

-### The d2si-oss Core Team
+### The d2si-oss core team

-By default, members of the core-team watch and have admin rights over all projects and hence can handle the global contributions workflow.
+By default, members of the core team watch and have admin rights over all projects and hence can handle the global contributions workflow.

 ### Organization members